kormax/aliro/README.md

 2. Aliro-based keys will also be branded as "Home Keys", potentially housing two applets under a single "pass" for UX reasons;
 3. NFC will be an alternative to (UWB + BLE)-based authentication;
 4. Access schedule feature would be meaningless for full-fledged home members, so this also indirectly implies support for key sharing.
-Although, this doesn't confirm that sharing will be "open", as it is very likely to rely on the new HomeKit "Guest" feature.
+Although this doesn't confirm that sharing will be "open", as it is very likely to rely on the new HomeKit "Guest" feature.

 ### `Library/SEStorage`